samyomar/lagom-basket-service/README.md

   "total": "0.0"
 }
 ```
-So lets add a new item to the basket (for simplicity I added userUuid within the PUT body, it should be retrieved from Request Header)
+So lets add a new item to the basket (for simplicity I added userUuid within the PUT body, ideally it should be retrieved from Request Header for identification and authintication purposes)
 ```
 curl -H "Content-Type: application/json" -d "{\"userUuid\":\"73947738-d5f4-453c-b476-6ac6ab6fb00e\" ,\"itemId\": \"c9f3c98b-e680-4090-bfac-c60aca3d1db7\",\"quantity\": 2,\"price\": 10}" -X PUT http://localhost:9000/api/basket/a0e55f06-7f2a-4b18-a512-d83ed82b8026
 ```